KesavasaiT/ShieldedSurf/README.md

 It's important to have a service that protects you from online threats, while ensuring your productivity and streamlined day-to-day tasks.

+That is where **ShielededSurf** comes in. **ShieldedSurf** comprises of a RBI solution that sandboxes malicious websites (or suspected ones) into a containerized, remote environment.
+It shields your endpoint devices and personal devices from malicious downloads and allows you to go about your day. 💻

 Docker image utilized: jlesage/docker-firefox